haiwera-silk-cd/magento-devdocs/guides/v2.2/comp-mgr/cli/cli-upgrade.md

 {% collapsible To enable maintenance mode: %}

-1. Log in to your Magento server as, or switch to, the Magento file system owner.
+1. Log in to your Magento server as, or switch to, the Magento文件系统所有者.
 2. Enter the following command:

 		php <your Magento install dir>/bin/magento maintenance:enable